kentcdodds/code-clock/README.md

 It will get the user from the currently logged in user or you can specify it with an option.

-If you run `code r -m "This is a message"` then it will add that message to the most recent clock in for the user specified (or logged in).
+If you run `code add-message -m "This is a message"` then it will add that message to the most recent clock in for the user specified (or logged in).

 #Issues